24/09/2025

 We know that systemic change takes time – but it starts with insight, shared ambition, and a commitment to challenge the norm.
 That’s what these sessions are all about.

-🧠 Explore the series and register for upcoming sessions now:
+🧠 Explore the series now:

-Visit the webinar hub → https://www.mindright.co.uk/webinar-series
+Visit the webinar hub → Right Time, Real Impact Webinar Hub

 If you’ve attended a session already – thank you.